What is A Real-World Example of Fair Lending Discrimination?

 When you analyze your data, expect to see some disparities - all institutions have them.
 However, knowing what they are and what they mean will positively aid your institution.
 To understand them and the risks they may pose, ask the following questions:

 - Are the disparities statistically significant?
 A good analytics tool will easily answer this question for you.
 You're looking to determine if the disparity is driven by just one loan, or is more wide-spread.

 - How does your performance relate to peers?
 If you do have a statistically significant disparity, but it's less than your peers, that may cast your institution in a more favorable light.
 Again, a good compliance analytics system should provide peer and benchmark comparisons.

 - Are the individuals being compared similarly situated?
 Can you conduct matched pairs analysis that compares originated loans extended to control group borrowers to denied loans to similarly situated prohibited basis group borrowers?
-Some analytics platforms will provide this data within the application; TRUPOINT Analytics is one.
+Some analytics platforms will provide this data within the application; Nfairlending is one.

 With data analysis, you will be better able to understand your disparities and take proactive steps to mitigate the risk of any discrimination.